 The Appeal Funds will be used during this period of uncertainty

 CARA continues to raise awareness of the plight of Syrian academics and to lobby key players, as well as developing a number of complementary initiatives to help support a greater number in the region.
 CARA’s work is only limited by its resources.

 Eligibility Only those who hold, or until recently held, a paid post as a lecturer and/or a researcher in a higher education institution or equivalent are eligible for CARA support.
-Please contact firstname.lastname@example.org to request an enquiry form.
-The Fellowship Scheme is delivered in partnership with the CARA Scholars at Risk UK Universities Network, 92 UK universities collaborating to promote and defend academic freedom and provide practical support to academics in need.
+Please contact email@example.com to request an enquiry form.
+The Fellowship Programme is delivered in partnership with the CARA Scholars at Risk UK Universities Network.

 Although CARA is unable to support students who do not meet the above eligibility criteria, Universities UK (UUK) and a group of concerned organisations with a wider student remit are lobbying the UK Government and UKBA on behalf of Syrian students stranded in the UK whose Syrian funding has been cut off or blocked.